finarioapp/api/README.md

 ===================
 Our set of APIs enable seamless integration of Finario directly into your internal workflows, products and services.

-The API uses JSON over HTTP POST to allow you to build applications capable of using or adding Finario data in your application.
+The API uses JSON over HTTP to allow you to build applications capable of using or adding Finario data in your application.

 ##Checklist
 * Visit the API section of your Finario application to get your API Key.